smbct/smbct.github.io/series/x86_64_assembly/pt7.markdown

 {% endhighlight %}
 </div></div></div>

-The function takes as parameters the width and the height of the character grids.
+The function takes as parameters the width and the height of the character grid.
 Its structure is similar to what we saw in previous chapters : there are two nested loops to iterate over the rows and the columns respectively.

-Then, for each coordinate of the grid, the corresponding x0 and y0 values of the complex plane are computed.
+For each coordinate of the grid, the corresponding x0 and y0 values of the complex plane are computed.
+In this program, we will work with double precision floats.
-After that, the algorithm calls a function that tests the convergence of the point and draws a character accordingly.
+After computing the initial values, the algorithm calls the function that tests the convergence of the point.
-Depending on the result, either a star character "*" or a blank character " " is printed in the terminal.
+Depending on the result, either a star character "*" or a blank character " <i></i>" is printed in the terminal.
-Here for simplicity we perform the print operation through system calls as we did in the first chapter.
+Here for simplicity we perform the printing operation 🖨️ through system calls as we did in the first chapter.

 #### Constants definition